 - Virgin forced a repetitive start screen asking if you had read the directions before continuing.

 - Console controls were so confusing (simultaneous criss-cross left and right thumb navigation) they often triggered the friendly help video (forced watching).

-Needless to say, on every Virgin flight I struggled to figure out how to use the system.
+Needless to say, I struggled to figure out how to use the system on every Virgin flight.
 Instead of interacting with the content, I was forced to interact with the belief system used to design the experience: That user education and help was the answer to leveraging potential usability issues.

-Virgin's redesign of the system, called RED, (pictured top of this page) looks remarkably more pleasant and usable.
+Virgin’s redesign of the system, called RED (pictured below looks remarkably more pleasant and usable.
 Designed by Charles Ogilvy, you can see some images of it here.
 The new system is a complete rework, and it looks like they made user experience the driver and gave user assistance more of a back seat.